jasonbisson/gcp_vpc_sc/README.md

 1. Create a VPC Service Control Perimeter to protect BigQuery and Google Storage
 2. Review project and services protected

-	Wait for error messages in borrow data session after 15 minutes
+	Wait for error messages in borrow data session after a couple minutes

 3. Update a VPC Service Control Perimeter to protect Pub/Sub
 4. Review project and services protected